-- 1. Deviation from the programme as defined in Article 3.6 and related provisions, will result in an open programme. - 2.
-An open programme consists of the obligatory first-year propadeutic phase and a final exam with a coherent programme, representing a total study load of 180.0 ECTS credits.
-A student registered for the programme may formulate an open programme from programme components given by the FSE and/or SBE.
-Coherence of the programme is confirmed by the Vice-dean education of the Faculty of Science and Engineering and the Bachelor's programme director of the School of Business and Economics and requires approval from the Board of Examiners. - 3.
-The open programme needs to meet the objectives of the programme. - 4.
+- 1. Deviation from the programme as defined in Article 3.6 and related provisions, will result in an open programme. - An open programme consists of the obligatory first-year propadeutic phase and a final exam with a coherent programme, representing a total study load of 180.0 ECTS credits.
+A student registered for the programme may formulate an open programme from programme components given by the FSE and/or SBE and requires approval from the Board of Examiners. - 3.
+The open programme needs to meet the objectives of the programme.

 The minimum requirements for an open programme are published on the student portal/intranet/canvas.